Shair13/CharityApp/readme.md

 ![home-page](images/donations_home.png)

-### Now when you are logged in you can easily go through the donation 4 steps form.
+## Now when you are logged in you can easily go through the donation 4 steps form.

-first step (choosing categories of your items):
+### 1. choosing categories of your items:

 ![home-page](images/step_1.png)

-second step (number of bags you want to give):
+### 2. number of bags you want to give:

 ![home-page](images/step_2.png)

-third step (choosing foundarion you want to support):
+### 3. choosing foundarion you want to support:

 ![home-page](images/step_3.png)

-fourth step (parcel collection details):
+### 4. parcel collection details:

 ![home-page](images/step_4.png)